SummaryRead the full fact sheet

 - Flavoured milks (reduced fat varieties, for children over two years) are preferable to soft drinks and fruit drinks but should be had in small amounts because they have high amounts of added sugar.

 Milk is an excellent source of vitamins and minerals, particularly calcium.
-It has long been recognised for its important role in bone health.
-Nutritionists recommend that milk and other dairy products such as yoghurt and cheese should be consumed daily as part of a balanced diet.
+It has an important role in bone health.
+Nutritionists recommend that people have milk and other dairy products, such as yoghurt and cheese, every day as part of a balanced diet.

-Milk and milk products contain a good balance of protein, fat and carbohydrate and are a very important source of essential nutrients, including:
+Milk and milk products have a good balance of protein, fat and carbohydrate and are a very important source of essential nutrients, including:

 Milk and health conditions

-- Osteoporosis – if milk and milk products are removed from the diet, it can lead to an inadequate intake of calcium.
-This is of particular concern for women over the age of 50 and the elderly, who have high calcium needs.
-Calcium deficiency may lead to disorders like osteoporosis (a disease characterised by a loss of bone).
+- osteoporosis – if milk and milk products are removed from the diet, it can lead to an inadequate intake of calcium.
+This is especially a concern for women over the age of 50 and the elderly, who have high calcium needs.
+Calcium deficiency may lead to conditions like osteoporosis (a disease that results in loss of bone).

-- Colorectal cancer – according to the Australian Dietary Guidelines, recent evidence suggests that people who regularly eat more than one serve of dairy products each day (particularly milk) have a reduced risk of developing colon cancer.
+- colorectal cancer – according to the World Cancer Research Fund, people who regularly eat more than one serve of dairy products each day (particularly milk) have a reduced risk of developing colon cancer

-As children move into adolescence, the time when they need the most calcium, they tend to drink less milk and more sugary soft drinks.
-As milk is a healthier choice, it is worth encouraging adolescents to drink reduced-fat flavoured milk rather than soft drinks.
+As children move into their teenage years, the time when they need the most calcium, they tend to drink less milk and more sugary soft drinks.
+As milk is a healthier choice, it’s worth encouraging teenagers to drink reduced-fat flavoured milk rather than soft drinks.

-Water and plain milk are the best drinks for children and adolescents.
+Water and plain milk are the best drinks for children and teenagers.